alburritoeng/cloudkitchens/README.md

 I made some decisions of my own there with setting the max number of couriers, or perhaps I didn't because my object pool does allow you to create dynamic couriers if the pool is depleted, however the chefs (or producers of Orders for Matching) could probably have been a property set by the Cli.

 C# - I realize C# is not a real-time language.
 Possibly the GCC interferes here a bit with object management and the CPU cycles invovled with cleaning up managed memory.

+# Conclusion
+## Match vs Fifo
+The FIFO performed faster than the Match.
+The time couriers waited for orders was much lower on FIFO.
+See a sample output from a Release run below:
+### Match